 Another thing to consider is crime.
 Both cities have generally lower crime levels, but NYC is ultimately safer than London.
 Surprised?
 Don’t be – sure, NYC has higher crime rates in generally poorer areas, and its statistics in terms of murders and gun violence are higher, but that it’s it.
 When it comes to petty crimes like theft, muggings and (sexual) assault, London’s crime rate is nearly double that of NYC.

 The final, and perhaps the most important thing to consider here is access to healthcare.
-We’ve all heard horror storied about the American healthcare system and about trips to the hospital that can easily be more than what you earn in a couple months.
+We’ve all heard horror stories about the American healthcare system and about trips to the hospital that can easily be more than what you earn in a couple of months.
 The US healthcare system is tied to the employer, and it’s designed to make insurance companies competitive.
 If you’re employed it won’t be a big deal, but if you’re unemployed you’re better off dead than in a hospital for more than five minutes.

 UK has NHS (National Health Service), which provides healthcare for residents.
 Treatments are generally free for citizens, but there are some exceptions for those without a permanent residence.
 Overall, it’s much better and cheaper for you to require emergency surgery or fall ill in London than in New York.